aidi-zhang/aidi-zhang.github.io/README.md

   ```

   e.
 The website is ready to review locally at localhost:8080

+  f.
+Check the al-folio instruction on how to setup and deploy your website

 # al-folio
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [maintainers]: https://img.shields.io/badge/maintainers-4-success.svg 'Number of maintainers'